saleh88hbg/RPSLS-GAME-MS2/README.md

 ### Content

 - Tutuorial on the build up of the application [website](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

 - The Emoje used on the title are from: (https://www.w3schools.com/charsets/ref_emoji.asp)
-- The PNG icons used for the in-game deck/boardwere taken from this open source site: (https://www.clipartkey.com/)
+- The PNG icons used for the in-game deck/board were taken from this open source site: (https://www.clipartkey.com/)

 ### Acknowledgments

 - My mentor Guido Cecilio for guidance and support.
 - My family and especially my cousin "Ali Chehade" for guidance and support.
 - Code Institute idea from Project Portfolio 2 (Example Idea Nr 1)
-- Prashant Yadav for the beautiful tutorial [website](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)
+- "Prashant Yadav" for the beautiful tutorial and explanation [website](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)

+---

+"Saleh Chehade" 2021-07-16 "Happy coding"